-After we arrived in Bend, we spent the day at the Newberry Volcanic National Monument.
-With two different locations, it features lakes, hot springs, lava flows, a lava cave and a cinder cone in the middle of the Deschutes National Forest.
+Newberry Volcanic National Monument features two entrances.
+Find lakes, hot springs, lava flows, a lava cave and a cinder cone in the middle of the Deschutes National Forest.
 It’s definitely a must to add to your Oregon road trip.

 What to do at the Newberry Volcano